SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 Once you have bound the service to the application, then information needed to connect to the cache has been setup in `VCAP_SERVICES`.

-In order for the binding settings to be picked up and put in the configuration, you have to make use of the CloudFoundry configuration provider.
+In order for the binding settings to be picked up and put in the configuration, you have to make use of the Cloud Foundry configuration provider.

 To do that, you simply need to add a `AddCloudFoundry()` method call to the `ConfigurationBuilder`.
 Here is an example: